ghc-proposals/ghc-proposals/proposals/0000-improved-ghc-development.rst

   The git linters and Arc linters aren't currently checking the same things.

   Particularly is the fact that the pre-commit hooks check the summary text but arc doesn't.
-So commits can get rejected at push time requiring more fork for maintainers.
+So commits can get rejected at push time requiring more work for maintainers.

   Also I want to say I love the summary document you have to fill in.
   It ensures useful information is there later when I have to find out why a change was made.
 So whatever we do, don't remove this.